ixchow/15-466-ibl/README.md

 This shader, along with the code in GameMode::draw() which sets it up, is going to be very useful to dig into.
 Particular shadow map things that were a bit tricky:

  - I'm rendering only the back-facing polygons into the shadow framebuffer; this means there is less Z-fighting on the front faces but can causes a light leak at the back of the pillar which is why there is still a little bit of bias added in the projection matrix.
  - Clip space coordinates are in [-1,1]^3 while depth textures are indexed by values in [0,1]^2 and contain depths in [0,1].
-So when transforming the vertex position into shadow map space.
+So when transforming the vertex position into shadow map space the coordinates are all scaled by 0.5 and offset by 0.5.
  - The texture_shader does the depth comparison in its shadow lookup by declaring spot_depth_tex as a sampler2DShadow and by setting the TEXTURE_COMPARE_MODE and TEXTURE_COMPARE_FUNC parameters on the texture in GameMode::draw .
 It also sets filtering mode LINEAR on the texture so that the result in a blend of the four closest depth comparisons.
  - When used on a sampler2DShadow, the textureProj(tex, coord) returns projection and comparison on the supplied texture coordinate -- i.e., (coord.z / coord.w < tex[coord.xy / coord.w] ?
 1.0 : 0.0) -- which is very convenient for writing shadow map lookups.